-You will need a recognised medical degree and must be currently working as a medical doctor within any specialist area of practice.
-If English is not your first language, you must have IELTS 6.5 or above (or equivalent).
+You must hold a recognised medical degree and must be currently working as a medical doctor within any specialist area of practice.

 Months of entry

 As a doctor this postgraduate award develops your knowledge and skills in evidence-based medicine and clinical research.

 You develop the knowledge, skills and attitudes necessary to perform evidence-based medicine and clinical research and is relevant to all specialist areas of practice.
 It also enhances your commitment to lifelong learning, encouraging you to develop an inquisitive approach to clinical practice.

 We take a flexible approach to course delivery.
 You can take this one-year course either by attending classes, by distance learning (no attendance required) or by flexible learning (a combination of some attendance and some distance learning).
 On successful completion of this award you can choose to progress onto a PgDip or MSc.

 You study three modules throughout this award to develop your knowledge and skills in evidence-based medicine, research methods and statistics.
 You are encouraged to apply this to your own specialist area of practice.

 - Designing Research Projects

 - Evidence Based Practice

 How you learn